GoogleCloudPlatform/cloud-foundation-fabric/examples/cloud-operations/network-dashboard/README.md

 - internal forwarding rules for internal L7 load balancers per VPC peering group
 - Dynamic routes per VPC
 - Dynamic routes per VPC peering group
+- IP utilization per subnet (% of IP addresses used in a subnet)

 It writes this values to custom metrics in Cloud Monitoring and creates a dashboard to visualize the current utilization of these metrics in Cloud Monitoring.